Basement Waterproofing in Brantford

-Stop water before it gets in.
-Backwater valves, sump pumps, exterior excavation, and interior weeping tile — installed by local specialists who understand Brantford's clay soil and combined-sewer challenges.
+Leaky basement, repeat flooding, or planning ahead?
+Backwater valves (with City of Brantford subsidy), sump pumps, foundation underpinning, exterior excavation, and interior weeping tile — installed by local specialists who understand Brantford's clay soil, combined sewers, and Grand River floodplain.

 Free On-Site Inspection